-- 1. That the wetland contains variations in sensitivity due to existing physical characteristics or the character of the buffer varies in slope, soils, or vegetation, and the wetland would benefit from a wider buffer in places and would not be adversely impacted by a narrower buffer in other places; - 2.
+- 1. That the wetland contains variations in sensitivity due to existing physical characteristics or the character of the buffer varies in slope, soils, or vegetation, and the wetland would benefit from a wider buffer in places and would not be adversely impacted by a narrower buffer in other places: - 2.
 All of the mitigation measures included in Table 16.20.230B are applied.
 Alternate mitigation measures, as approved by the director, may be applied to address the types of disturbances described in Table 16.20.230B; - 3.
 That the total area contained within the buffer after averaging is not less than that contained within the buffer prior to averaging; - 4.
-The buffer width has not been reduced by more than twenty five percent of the required buffer width at any point; and - 5.
-Width averaging will not reduce the functions and values of the wetland. - F. Decreasing Buffer Widths.35 Per Section 8C.2.4.1 of Appendix 8-C, Wetlands in Washington State Volume 2, wetland buffer widths required for "high" intensity land uses can be reduced to those required for "moderate" intensity land uses, and those required for "moderate" intensity land uses (See Table 16.20.230.A and .B) can be reduced to those required for "low" intensity land, 36under the following conditions: - For wetlands that score moderate or high for habitat (5-9 points for the habitat score), the width of the buffer can be reduced by no more than 25 percent if both of the following criteria are met: - a.
-A relatively undisturbed, vegetated corridor at least 100 feet wide is protected between the wetland and any other Priority Habitats as defined by the Washington State Department of Fish and Wildlife.
-"Relatively undisturbed" and "vegetated corridor" are defined in the Western Washington Wetland Rating System.
-Priority Habitats within the City may include:
+The buffer width has not been reduced by more than twenty-five percent of the required buffer width at any point; and - 5.
+Width averaging will not reduce the functions and values of the wetland. - F. Decreasing Buffer Widths.
+Per Section 8C.2.4.1 of Appendix 8-C, Wetlands in Washington State Volume 2, wetland buffer widths required for "high" intensity land uses can be reduced to those required for "moderate" intensity land uses, and those required for "moderate" intensity land uses (See Table 16.20.230.A and .B) can be reduced to those required for "low" intensity land, under the following conditions: - For wetlands that score moderate or high for habitat (5-9 points for the habitat score), the width of the buffer can be reduced by no more than 25 percent if both of the following criteria are met: